ggleblanc2/bowling-scoreboard/README.md

 The `DrawingPanel` class extends a `JPanel` to create a drawing panel.

 The only time you should extend a Swing component, or any Java class, is when you want to override one or more class methods.
-In the `DrawwingPanel` class, we override the `paintComponent` method to draw or paint the bowling scoreboard.
+In the `DrawingPanel` class, we override the `paintComponent` method to draw or paint the bowling scoreboard.

 I definitely did not code this entire class at one time.
 I coded a little at a time and tested a lot of times.
 The class wasn't designed.
 It grew as I needed it to grow.
 And yes, the final result is a brittle mess.
 It works, but that's the only nice thing i can say about the drawing code.